Aztec Translator

 What Is an Aztec Translator?

-Nahuatl is the real language of the Aztec empire, still spoken by around 1.7 million people in Mexico today.
-This english to aztec translator converts your text both ways: English into Nahuatl and Nahuatl back into English.
+Nahuatl is the language most closely associated with the Aztec empire, and it is still spoken by communities in Mexico today.
+You can use the translator both ways: English into Nahuatl-style wording, or Nahuatl back into English for simple meaning checks.

-The aztec language nahuatl spread across Mesoamerica as the language of trade, government, and religion from the 14th to 16th century.
-Spanish colonizers borrowed dozens of Nahuatl words that ended up in everyday English, including chocolate, avocado, and tomato.
+Nahuatl spread across Mesoamerica as a language of trade, government, and religion from the 14th to 16th century.
+Many familiar English words came through Spanish from Nahuatl, including chocolate, avocado, tomato, chili, and coyote.

-2. Hit Translate to get the Nahuatl result
+2. Click Translate to create the Nahuatl-style result.

 Common Nahuatl Words and Phrases